BS in Physics with Emphasis in Biological Physics

 Major Program Requirements

 Students interested in biological physics may choose to pursue a BS in Physics with an Emphasis in Biological Physics (the emphasis will show up on the transcript).
-For this option, students must take the required physics courses for the regular BS degree, PHYSCS 4520 Introduction to Biophysics, and four additional physics elective courses.
-Three of the physics electives must be chosen from the list below:
+For this option, students must take the required physics courses for the regular BS degree, and five additional physics elective courses.
+Four of the physics electives must be chosen from the list below:

 |PHYSCS 4190||Physics and Chemistry of Materials||3|